nimishb22/TED_talk-text-summarization-text-mining-/README.md

 Visually display the most frequent words
 Perform content analysis to rank (hierarchical clustering) these talks for similarity Summarize the text of 10 TED talks![image](https://github.com/nimishb22/TED_talk-text-summarization-text-mining-/assets/20534138/4c775488-9631-4442-a8ba-256e7f64591d)

+Note: Choose the input data accordingly and make changes to the code.